Magic Boy Kitchener: Evaluation

-"Magic Boy Kitchener" inspires young people to forge ahead.
+"Fugui the Little Magic Cook" inspires young people to forge ahead.
 The educational significance of the work was highly recognized by Zhang Zhaohui, deputy director of the Youth Department of the Youth League central Committee and deputy Director of the National Youth Working Committee.

 Overview of Episodes

 Miscellaneous

 Although the show is Chinese, they use simple English at times, such as "Yes", "Ok" or "No".

 The character Xiao Lizi is a much younger version of Li Lianying, who was a real-life servant of the Empress Dowager Cixi until her death in 1908; Li Lianying died three years later in 1911, at the age of 62.

 The show is supposed to be in the olden days, but sometimes they have parodies of modern inventions or they sing modern songs at time.